JimDesu/basis-lang/spec.md

 - A `<-` assignment from a tainted source taints the destination slot.
 - An attempt to write through a tainted slot-view, including via `^T` dereference, is a static error.

-The classification of which operations propagate taint and which produce a fresh untainted value — for example, reading a record's `Int32` field from a tainted record-slot, where the resulting `Int32` value's bytes are byte-disjoint from any reference into the record's storage — is the OQ-2.2 question.
-The provisional rule is: if the operation yields a value whose representation includes any reference into storage reached from the tainted source, the result is tainted; otherwise the result is untainted.
+The classification of which operations propagate taint and which produce a fresh untainted value — for example, reading a record's `Int32` field from a tainted record-slot, where the resulting `Int32` value's bytes are byte-disjoint from any reference into the record's storage — follows a single rule: if the operation yields a value whose representation includes any reference into storage reached from the tainted source, the result is tainted; otherwise the result is untainted.
 Cases that need precise treatment include objects with non-buffer-backed fields (whose fields may be pointers, variants, command-typed values, or other objects, so reading such a field through a tainted object yields a tainted slot-view), variants over non-buffer candidates (extracting a candidate yields a tainted slot-view), and pointer dereference where the pointee's storage is reached through the tainted source.
 Domain values extracted from a tainted record's bytes are the contrasting case — the bytes are read and reinterpreted as a domain value, with the result byte-disjoint and untainted.
 The buffer-backed containment rule (§1.5, §5.1) eliminates the cases that would otherwise be problematic: records, unions, and typed buffers cannot contain non-buffer-backed components, so reading a buffer-backed field of a tainted buffer-backed compound never yields a slot-view onto storage outside the byte-aggregate itself.
-The full transfer-function table is in Appendix E. *Open question: OQ-2.2.* See Appendix I.
+The full transfer-function table is in Appendix E.

 A forbidden pointer-write pattern follows directly from the rule: a write through a `^T` reached from a READ parameter's binding is a static error.
 The `^T` is itself read-only-through-this-access for the duration of the call.